 This unique highly regarded symposium brings together multidisciplinary professionals from around the world to discuss and disseminate information and develop collaborations to advance research and patient care related to gait and balance dysfunction in people with multiple sclerosis.

 This symposium focuses on the role of cognitive dysfunction on postural control, mobility problems, and accidental falls in persons with multiple sclerosis.
 The morning session will discuss assessment of cognition and cognitive-motor interference during balance and mobility tasks, and the mechanisms underlying cognitive-motor interference.
 The afternoon sessions will discuss evidence for cognitive dysfunction affecting motor performance, identify gaps in knowledge, and present strategies to address cognitive-motor interference as it contributes to gait and balance dysfunction in persons with MS.

-After attending this symposium, attendees with be able to describe and discuss:
+After attending this symposium, attendees will be able to: